Trans-Siberian Direct Moscow-Vladivostok 9260km

 » Guided city tours in Moscow and Vladivostok

 Upgrade to a first-class (2-berth) cabin

 Add an extension from Saint Petersburg to Moscow with accommodation in Saint Petersburg, overnight or express day train and extra nights accommodation in Moscow, along with a number of additional tours in Saint Petersburg and Moscow.

-Arrive Moscow___ (optional arrival transfer can be added).
-Staying at a centrally located 3* hotel, 1 night.
+Arrive Moscow and meet your driver for transfer to your hotel.
+Staying at the centrally located 3* Arbat House hotel, 1 night.

 We can book extra accommodation and tours in Moscow, along with an extension from Saint Petersburg.

 Moscow city tour and departure